nebari-dev/nebari/docs/source/admin_guide/clearml.md

 # ClearML

 ClearML integration comes built in with QHub, here is how you would enable this integration.
 Currently ClearML integration is only supported on Google Cloud Platform.

 ## Setting subdomain DNS Record for ClearML

-ClearML components requires subdomains, you would need to set an A record for the following subdomains on your QHub.
+ClearML components requires subdomains, you would need to set a CNMAE or A record for the following subdomains on your QHub.

 - app.clearml.your-qhub-domain.com
 - files.clearml.your-qhub-domain.com